Daytona State College Commencement Ceremonies

 - Workforce & Continuing Education

-Our tradition begins in 2013 with faculty marshals carrying the gonfalons during the academic procession.
+Our tradition began in 2013 with faculty marshals carrying the gonfalons during the academic procession.